kontena/kontena/docs/README.md

 [Kontena](http://www.kontena.io) is an open source project for orchestrating and running containerized workloads on a cluster using multiple containers.
 The Kontena system is comprised of a number of **Kontena Nodes** (meaning servers or virtual machines that run containerized workloads) and a **Kontena Master** (which controls and monitors the Nodes).

 With Kontena, you can construct your application using the **Kontena Service** definition.
 A Service definition describes the container images, networking, scaling and stateful/stateless attributes associated with your application.
 Services may be linked together to create the desired architecture.
-Each service is automatically assigned an internal DNS address, which can be used inside your application for communications between different Services.
+Each service is automatically assigned an internal DNS address, which can be used inside your application for communication between different Services.

 Kontena's key features include:
 * Scheduler with affinity filtering